Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Support the hospital with a donation that helps kids get the care they need.

-At Boston Children’s our first step in treating GER is to look for natural solutions that do not require the use of medication.
-On your first visit, you will meet with a gastroenterology specialist from the Division of Gastroenterology, Hepatology and Nutrition who may recommend trying different ways of positioning and feeding your infant.
-Some infants may need medicine.
-If your infant has frequent “spit ups” but appears comfortable and is growing well, no treatment may be needed.
+GERD treatment varies with age.
+At Boston Children’s, our first step in treating normal reflux in infants is to look for solutions that do not require the use of medication.
+On your first visit, you will meet with a gastroenterology specialist who may recommend trying different ways of positioning and feeding your infant.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”